>> ENROLL NOW FOR THE 5 MONTH BEGINNERS COURSE HAWAIIAN CHANTS AND HULA >>

 Kumu Paʻa Nui Lawrence Kalainia Kamani Aki

-is a Kanaka 'Ōiwi Teacher of Foundation coming from a traditional lineage of 50 generations from the island of Molokai, Hawaiʻi.
+is a Kanaka 'Ōiwi Teacher of Foundation coming from a traditional lineage of 50 generations from Halawa Valley, Molokai, Hawaiʻi.
 He teaches both Kanaka ʻŌiwi and international students who want to (re)connect with the indigenous Hawaiian Spirituality and Culture.
 He helps them to build their foundation on a spiritual, mental, and physical level so they can live Aloha, -have that unconditional love- and Pono, live righteously, and take on their Kuleana (responsibility) in their ʻOhana family and community.

 Kumu Paʻa Kyrian van Vliet